 Tickets: $5 for all visitors, plus museum admission.
 Children 3 and younger admitted free.

-Discover the relationship between the Earth, Moon and Sun with the help of Coyote, an amusing character adapted from Native American oral traditions who has many misconceptions about our home planet and its most familiar neighbors.
+Discover the relationship between the Earth, Moon, and Sun with the help of Coyote, an amusing character adapted from Native American oral traditions who has many misconceptions about our home planet and its most familiar neighbors in space.
 Learn why the Sun rises and sets, see how Earth’s rotation and tilt impact our climate and seasons, and explore the Moon’s orbit, craters and phases.
-Also plays on Free Tuesdays at 6 PM (standard fees apply).

 Explore how our understanding of life on Earth guides the hunt for alien life elsewhere in the Universe.
 Visit Mars, Europa, and distant Exoplanets to help answer the ultimate question… are we alone?
 An immersive experience that perfectly balances science, education, and family entertainment.
 Free Tuesdays 6 PM (standard fees apply)

 Lie back under the planetarium’s clear sky as we discover the stars, planets, and other celestial events visible from your backyard.
 Whether you are looking for the North Star and Big Dipper or seeking distant pulsars and galaxies, we will arm you with the tools necessary to find your way in the sky and discover the wonders that await.
 This live show is different every time, so stop back to see what’s up in The Sky Tonight!
 Free Tuesdays 7 PM (standard fees apply)

 James H. Lynn Planetarium Special Program:

 Friday, July 6 - 7PM (online tickets here)